Macmod/godap/README.md

 You can also change the address of your proxy using the `l` keybinding.

-Note that when using a proxy you might want to consider including the `-M` flag (enable cache) to avoid a terribly slow UI.

 ## Flags

 * `-u`,`--username` - Username for bind